eloqdata/eloq-website/website/monographdb/whitepaper.md

 To illuminate MonographSQL's edge, we'll conduct experiments focusing on:

 - Benchmarking MonographSQL against leading NewSQL databases on mixed workload including distributed transaction to prove its performance superiority.
-- Exposesing the limits of traditional databases and underscores the crucial role of scalable memory for consistent performance, with RDS MySQL plummeting due to cache misses, unfixable even by adding read replicas.
+- Exposesing the limits of traditional databases and underscores the crucial role of scalable memory for consistent performance, with AWS RDS plummeting due to cache misses, unfixable even by adding read replicas.
 - Revealing how write-intensive workloads in the cloud benefit less from scaling CPU and memory, demonstrating the value of MonographSQL's decoupled architecture.
 Instead, focusing on scaling the true bottleneck like the log service unlocks unmatched performance.

 ## Experiment I: